baihongguo/hlmm/docs/hlmm_chr.rst

    Locaiton of variance covariate file (default no variance covariates)

 --fit_covariates
    Fit covariates for each locus.
-Default is to fit covariates for the null model and project out (mean) and rescale (variance)'
+Default is to fit covariates for the null model and project out (mean) and rescale (variance)

 --random_gts
    Location of the BED file with the genotypes of the SNPs that random effects should be modelled for.
 If